py-pdf/pypdf/docs/index.rst

-..
-PyPDF2 documentation main file, created by sphinx-quickstart on Thu Apr  7 20:13:19 2022.
+.. pypdf documentation main file, created by sphinx-quickstart on Thu Apr  7 20:13:19 2022.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to PyPDF2
+Welcome to pypdf
 =================

-PyPDF2 is a `free <https://en.wikipedia.org/wiki/Free_software>`_ and open source pure-python PDF library capable of splitting, merging, cropping, and transforming the pages of PDF files.
-It can also add custom data, viewing options, and passwords to PDF files.
-PyPDF2 can retrieve text and metadata from PDFs as well.
+pypdf is a `free <https://en.wikipedia.org/wiki/Free_software>`_ and open source pure-python PDF library capable of splitting, merging, cropping, and transforming the pages of PDF files.
+It can also add custom data, viewing options, and passwords to PDF files. pypdf can retrieve text and metadata from PDFs as well.

-You can contribute to `PyPDF2 on GitHub <https://github.com/py-pdf/PyPDF2>`_.
+You can contribute to `pypdf on GitHub <https://github.com/py-pdf/pypdf>`_.

 .. toctree::
    :caption: User Guide